jasonkneen/awesome-openclaw-1/README.md

 ### Best Practices

-- Run OpenClaw in a sandboxed environment
+- Run OpenClaw in a sandboxed environment to limit blast radius
-- Limit file system access to necessary directories
+- Restrict file system access to only necessary directories
-- Use environment variables for API keys
+- Store API keys in environment variables — never hardcode them
-- Regularly update to the latest version
+- Keep OpenClaw updated to the latest version
-- Review skills before installing
+- Review skills before installing from third-party sources
-- Don't expose instances to the public internet
+- Never expose your OpenClaw instance to the public internet

 ### Security Tools